Cyceik/COMP-Group-Project/README.md

-# COMP-Group-Project
-For the COMP2090SEF Group Project
-This improved README aligns your current code with the specific grading and functional requirements outlined in the **Course Project Guidelines**.
-It highlights the technical implementation of the required features, such as the discount logic and time-based menu filtering.

----

 # 🍽️ Restaurant Multi-language Ordering System

 An interactive GUI-based ordering system developed in Python.
 This project fulfills the requirements for the **COMP2090SEF** course, focusing on a user-friendly interface, automated discount logic, and dynamic content management.